 What is a Permanent Pacemaker Implant?
 The heart is located in the center of the chest, enclosed by the breastbone and rib cage.
 By contracting in a rhythmic way, it causes the blood in your body to circulate.
 A normally functioning heart beats at a rate of between 60 and 100 contractions per minute.
 These contractions are triggered by a … Read More

-What is a Coronary Artery Bypass Graft (CABG Off-Pump)?
-When the surgeon removes a portion of a blood vessel from the patient’s leg or chest, most probably the left internal mammary artery and the saphenous vein to bypass the old, diseased coronary artery and to build a new pathway for blood to reach the heart muscle.
-These transplanted vessels are called … Read More
+] When the surgeon removes a portion of a blood vessel from the patient’s leg or chest, most probably the left internal mammary artery and the saphenous vein to bypass the old, diseased coronary artery and to build a new pathway for blood to reach the heart muscle.
+These transplanted vessels are called grafts and depending on your condition, your doctor … Read More

 What is a Stent Implantation Coronary Angioplasty?
 In simple terms, a balloon angioplasty with stent insertion is a procedure used to increase the amount of blood flowing through the coronary artery.